WWII Archive

 June 3, 1945

 I found that one can have dental work done here so I finally overcame my fear of the drill and went to see the dentist yesterday.
-I planned on going day before yesterday but talked myself out of it.
+That was the first time I've had work done on my teeth since July, 1943 in Sioux City.
+I had 5 that needed filling and fortunately none to be pulled.

 Now there will be nothing to hold me up at Fort Lewis except probably checking up on my service record and getting paid.
 I have approximately $1,200 coming.